JuliaRheology/RHEOS.jl/docs/src/generatingdata.md

 ## A More Complicated Example

-Below is an example which uses almost all of the RHEOS data generation functionality in one example.
+Below is an example which uses almost all of the RHEOS data generation functionality together in one example.
 ```
 ## Combined Example